-- AUK graduates may take a second BA, BE, or BS degree.
-Students with a BBA degree from AUK may not take a second BBA degree. - AUK graduates are assumed to have met all general education requirements and free electives through their first AUK bachelor's degree.

-- AUK graduates are not subject to any further requirements of general education and free electives unless otherwise determined by the Office of the Registrar and the dean of the College of Arts and Sciences. - AUK graduates must complete all major requirements for the second bachelor's degree specified by individual program sections in this catalog.
+AUK graduates may earn a second bachelor's degree from AUK.
+However, the second degree cannot be from within the same college.
+Students with a bachelor's degree from AUK are assumed to have met all general education requirements and free electives through their first AUK bachelor's degree.
+They are not subject to any further requirements of general education and electives unless otherwise noted by the Office of the Registrar.
+They must complete major requirements for the second bachelor's degree specified by individual program sections in this catalog.